manojninganiya/DotNet/README.md

-Got it!
-Let’s translate the same concept—using an abstract class vs interface—into a recharge app scenario.
+An abstract class vs interface—into a recharge app scenario.

 Scenario: Recharge App
 Your app supports multiple Recharge Providers (like Airtel, Vodafone, etc.).
 Every provider: